ComposableFi/composable/docs/docs/technology/cvm/virtual-wallet.md

 *Configuring Proxy (Delegation) Accounts in the CVM Executor*

 Users have the ability to initiate a CVM program to integrate a proxy or delegation account with their CVM Executor account.
-This enables a native account in Composable to oversee and manage the user's funds, subject to predefined constraints, and execute operations on behalf of the user's CVM Executor.
+This enables a native account in Composable to (1) oversee and manage the user's funds, subject to predefined constraints, and (2) execute operations on behalf of the user's CVM Executor.

 *Universal Compatibility*

-This functionality is universally applicable across al networks where the CVM is operational, provided that standardised protocols for proxy or delegation exist.
+This functionality is universally applicable across all networks where the CVM is operational, provided that standardized protocols for proxy or delegation exist.
 Users can leverage this feature to manage their assets consistently across compatible chains.

 *Delegation to Multiple Origins*